History of Lithuania (1219–1295): Kingdom of Lithuania

 As promised, Mindaugas and his wife Morta were crowned at some time during the summer of 1253, and the Kingdom of Lithuania, proclaimed by the pope in 1251, was soundly established.
 6 July is now celebrated as "Statehood Day" (Lithuanian: Valstybės diena); it is an official holiday in modern Lithuania.
 However, the exact date of the coronation is not known; the scholarship of historian Edvardas Gudavičius, who promulgated this date, is sometimes challenged.
+The location of the coronation remains unknown.

 Pope Innocent IV supported Mindaugas, hoping that a new Christian state could stem the inroads being made by the Golden Horde, a state of the Mongol Empire.
 On 17 July 1251, the pope signed two crucial papal bulls.
 One of them ordered the Bishop of Chełmno to crown Mindaugas as King of Lithuania, appoint a bishop for Lithuania, and to build a cathedral.
 The other bull specified that the new bishop was to be directly subordinate to the pope.
 This was a welcome development to the Lithuanians, since they were concerned that their long-standing antagonists, the Livonian Order, would exert too much control over the new state.

 It took some time before a Bishop of Lithuania was appointed because of various conflicts of interest.
 The Bishop of Gniezno appointed Vito (Lithuanian: Vitas), a monk of the Dominican Order, to this position, but he was not recognized by Mindaugas or accepted by the populace.
 The activities of Vito in Lithuania are unknown, although he is sometimes associated with Mindaugas' Cathedral.
 Finally, in 1254, Christian (Lithuanian: Kristijonas) from the Livonian Order was appointed.
 Mindaugas endowed him with some lands in Samogitia, but not much is known about his activities.
 Historical sources do not mention any sponsorship of missionaries, education of priests, or construction of churches during that time, and Bishop Christian went back to Germany in 1259, where he died in 1271.
 The establishment of Mindaugas' Cathedral remains problematic, but recent archeological research found the remains of a 13th-century brick building on the site of the present-day Vilnius Cathedral.
 The general assumption is that the remains are those of Mindaugas Cathedral, built to satisfy the agreement with the pope.
 However, as later events showed, Lithuanians resisted Christianization, and Mindaugas' baptism had only a temporary impact on further developments.